whatsupmailbox/whatsupmailbox.github.io/_posts/2016-06-15-Vita-Five-Vitamin-Subscription-Box-Essentials-Pack-June-2016-Review-Coupon.md

 **Cost:** Starts at $14.99 - $39.99/month depending on which pack you choose.
 Shipping is Free in the U.S.

 **What's in the box:** You'll receive personalized gummy vitamin packs that are prepackaged into one convenient pack for each day of the week!
 So convenient that you can take these packs with you anywhere.
-No more going to the store to sift through the horse-sized vitamins, no more organizing your vitamins into your pill organizer, and no more cluttered vitamin jars filling up your kitchen counters.
+No more going to the store to sift through the bottles of vitamins, no more organizing your vitamins into your pill organizer, and no more cluttered vitamin jars filling up your kitchen counters.

-**Coupon:** Use coupon code **XXX** to get 10% off your first pack!
+**Coupon:** Use coupon code **wum30** to get 30% off your first pack!

 <br>